GaetanoCausio/AssemblerOnMac/ASSEMBLER.md

 <img src="images\StackMemory.png" alt="Stack Memory"  width="933" height="352">

 The layout of the stack may vary based on the specification of the function being called.
-For example for `_printf` uses the following structure:
+For example `_printf` expect the following structure of the stack:

 ```asm
 (%esp)    -> address of the string to be displayed